tossking/exsound/README.md

 exsound
 =======

-a plugin of WOW play dota sound
+a plugin of Chinese version WOW play dota sound